Longtime Barry University president and Miami activist Sister Jeanne O’Laughlin dies at 90

 Those who followed her efforts remember her for being a champion of access to education.

-“From the beginning of the early ’80s, Sister Jeanne was always extremely committed to providing access to students at Barry and higher education,” a woman said at Sister Jeanne’s 80th birthday in 2009.
+“From the beginning of the early ’80s, Sister Jeanne was always extremely committed to providing access to students at Barry and higher education,” said co-worker Angela Scott at Sister Jeanne’s 80th birthday in 2009.

 In response to the kind words shared at the birthday ceremony, Sister Jeanne spoke about what the school meant to her.